-The FDA is the largest regulatory body, with wide responsibilities for assuring the quality of foodstuffs, medicines, and medical devices manufactured for sale and supply in the United States.
-Regulations to be observed in the manufacture and supply of pharmaceuticals are defined in Title 21 of the Code of Federal Regulations (21 CFR) and in sections 1-999 of the United States Pharmacopoeia.
+The FDA is the largest regulatory body, with wide responsibilities for assuring the quality of foodstuffs, medicines, and medical devices manufactured for sale and supply in the U.S. Regulations to be observed in the manufacture and supply of pharmaceuticals are defined in Title 21 of the Code of Federal Regulations (21 CFR) and in sections 1-999 of the United States Pharmacopoeia (USP).
 The parts of 21 CFR with specific relevance to plasma products are:

-- Parts 210 and 211, which describe current good manufacturing practices (25) - Parts 600 to 680, which set out the requirements for biological products (26)
+- Parts 210 and 211, which describe current GMPs (cGMPs) [15] - Parts 600 to 680, which set out the requirements for biological products [16]

-Additional guidance (distinct from regulations) is provided to manufacturers (and inspectors) in a range of paper and web-based publications (27), including:
+Additional guidance (distinct from regulations) is provided to manufacturers (and inspectors) in a range of paper and web-based publications [17], including:

 - FDA draft guidelines

 - FDA inspection guides

-- United States Pharmacopoeia sections 1000 et seq.
+- USP sections 1000 et seq.